 Overwhelmed by the onslaught of apps that promise to make your life more productive?
-You’ll learn to organize your emails, take control of your finances, streamline your grocery shopping and never miss a to-do again.
+You’ll learn to organize your emails, take control of your finances, streamline your grocery shopping, and never miss a to-do again.
 But getting yourself to use the apps as intended is where you fall short.
-They’ll make good on their promises, if you put them to use consistently.
+They’ll make good on their promises if you put them to use consistently.

 #1: Be an email connoisseur

-Surprisingly, the number one email area that drives productivity is not the bulleted text, calls to action or attachments.
+Surprisingly, the number one email area that drives productivity is not the bulleted text calls-to-action or attachments.
 It’s the subject line.
-This is your opportunity to give and receive key information like urgency, messages and deadlines.
+This is your opportunity to give and receive key information like urgency, messages, and deadlines.

-#2: Use voicemail like a messenger superhero
+#2: Boost your productivity by using voicemail like a messenger superhero

 Similarly, your ingoing and outgoing voicemail messages should be so effective that it shouldn’t take more than one returned call to get the job done.
 Don’t leave a message like: “Hey, got a quick question for you.
 Call me back.”
-It invites the dreaded “phone tag”, which is a complete time waster.
+It invites the dreaded phone tag, which is a complete time waster.

 The same goes for your outgoing voice message.
-Leave clear directions about all the information you want and need.
+Leave clear directions on all the information you want and need.
 Try this on for an outgoing message.
 “This is Betty.
-To help me get you exactly what you need please leave your name, the time you called, a detailed message about what information you’re looking and the best way and time to reach you.
+To help me get you exactly what you need, please leave your name, the time you called, a detailed message about what information you’re looking and the best way and time to reach you.
 You can expect a response from me within 24 hours, unless you let me know you need it sooner.
 Thanks so much!”